-Devon, the oldest son, soon had a field of corn for shucking and boiling.
+Devon, the oldest son, soon had a field of corn for shucking and boiling in the field.
 He also had a pot of caramel for people to dunk their apples into.
-Middle son Thad helped at the cider press, and youngest son Tim played his harmonica and gave picking lessons.
-Sharon, who could remember all of our customer’s names (well, mostly) booked tours and kept books.
+Middle son, Thad helped at the cider press and youngest son, Tim, played his harmonica and gave picking lessons.
+Sharon, who could remember all of our customer’s names (mostly) booked tours and kept books.
 About ten years later, we realized that there was more demand than we could handle.
-A good problem... but what to do?
-Dennis arranged for the adjacent Wilshire properties to be purchased by his father, Ray Riley; and so it came about that there are so many Rileys in Oak Glen to choose from.
+A good problem.
+But what to do?
+Dennis arranged for the adjacent Wilshire properties to be purchased by his father, Ray Riley.
+And so it came about that there are so many Rileys in Oak Glen to choose from.
 Good luck.
-Nowadays, Devon has his own farm and runs Los Rios Rancho as well.
-Thad is a sergeant for San Bernardino County Sheriff's Department, and Tim has started his own business on the farm, "Riley's Stone Soup."
+Short story, Devon now has his own farm and manages Los Rios Rancho as well.
+Thad is a deputy sheriff for San Bernardino County, and Tim manages our original homestead farm.

 Our dances now take place at Los Rios Rancho where Dennis continues to call and host gospel night sings.
 Our farm is a seasonal business – focusing mainly on getting the crop in and doing our historical tours.
 Dennis has a new hobby-rescuing antique tools and putting them to use on the farm for events like Apple Butter Festival.
 Sharon still does the books but gets a lot of help from our great crew managing the tours.
 Tim is the consummate musician, playing everything from the saw to bagpipes.
 He also builds homesteaders’ cabins with axe and saw.
 In short, we love farming in Oak Glen.
 We try to not be discouraged by current events in politics and economics – and you won’t be reminded of such when you come for a visit.
 Lord willing, and the creek don’t rise, we’ll still be here next year.